Reproductive, Family, and Child Health

 In Ottawa:

-• Similar to 2017, in 2018, nine out of twenty (44.7%) women who gave birth gained more than the recommended amount of weight during their pregnancies, as per the Canadian gestational weight gain recommendations, 31.6% gained within the recommended amount of weight, and 23.7% gained below the recommended amount of weight during pregnancy.
-[4]
+• In 2024, 46% of women who gave birth gained more than the recommended amount of weight during their pregnancies, as per the Canadian gestational weight gain recommendations, 30% gained within the recommended amount of weight, and 23% gained below the recommended amount of weight during pregnancy.
+[3]

-• Nearly three out of five women who began their pregnancies as overweight (58.5%) or obese (57.6%) gained more than the recommended amount of weight during their pregnancies in 2018, a similar pattern to that of 2017 (Figure 3).
+• Nearly three out of five women who began their pregnancies as overweight (58%) or obese (58%) gained more than the recommended amount of weight during their pregnancies in 2024 (Figure 3).

-A bar graph showing gestational weight gain as per Canadian recommendation by women’s pre-pregnancy body mass index for Ottawa women who gave birth in 2018.
+Bar chart of gestational weight gain per Canadian recommendations by pre-pregnancy body mass index, Ottawa women who gave birth in 2024

 Data Source and Notes for Figure 3